pmRed/govhack2018-EZ0/README.md

 3. Produce a new version of B25 whose columns are the family situations found in (1)

 ### Debtor Occupation
 The Debtor occupation codes in `non-compliance-in-personal-insolvencies.csv` are _Sub-Major Groups_ in the ANZCO ontology, see http://www.abs.gov.au/ANZSCO.
 However census data only has _Major Groups_.
 Consequently our model will only be able to ooperate on ANZSCO major groups.
 The relevant census datasets are either _B45 Occupation by Age by Sex_ (in which case age needs to be marginalised out) or _T34 Occupation By Sex_ (which is time-series data for each census year).
-Suppose we use T34 (SA3)
+We ended up using B57A.

-#### Cleaning T34 (SA3)
+#### Cleaning B57A (SA3)
 1. Add a columns associating each Sub-Major group in `non-compliance-in-personal-insolvencies.csv` to its parent ANZSCO Major Group